CLNEulalia/Heroku-Atlas-Deployment/README.md

 19. Open your application!
 Run the command `$ heroku open` in your terminal.
 This will launch your production app in a new browser tab.

 20. You just successfully deployed your first app!
-You should be proud, so pat yourself on the back, give your neighbor a high five, call your parents, and share this milestone with someone you love.
+You should be proud, so pat yourself on the back, give your neighbor a high five, call your parents, and share this milestone with someone you love!

 ![Michelle Tanner](https://media.giphy.com/media/YJ5OlVLZ2QNl6/giphy.gif)